microsoft/psi-samples/Samples/HelloWorld/README.md

 ### Steps for Linux

-In Linux, we'll will use the `dotnet` command-line tool to create the initial project and Program.cs, and add the `Microsoft.Psi.Runtime` NuGet package that contains the core Platform for Situated Intelligence infrastructure:
+In Linux, we will use the `dotnet` command-line tool to create the initial project and Program.cs, and add the `Microsoft.Psi.Runtime` NuGet package that contains the core Platform for Situated Intelligence infrastructure:

 ```bash
 $ dotnet new console -n HelloWorld && cd HelloWorld
 $ dotnet add package Microsoft.Psi.Runtime --version=0.13.32.2-beta
 ```

 Note that due to an issue with NuGet, you'll need to specify the exact version of the NuGet package you wish to install, otherwise you will get a really old version.
-It's advised to specify the latest version that we have released.
+It's advised to specify the latest version that we have released, which can be found on: https://www.nuget.org/.

+If there are problems in this step, check that dotnet-sdk is installed.
+Follow the instructions here: https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#2104-.
+Once fully set up with the NuGet packages, open the source folder in Visual Studio Code.

 ## Creating a pipeline